kmarkus/microblx-motion-control/README.md

 This repo contains a set of generic, hardware independent microblx blocks as well as composable usc models.
-The [Block models](#block-models) section describes relevant planned and available microblx blocks.
+The [Block models](#block-models) section describes relevant planned and available blocks.
 Section [Compositions](#compositions) describes generic and reusable composition models for building typical motion control systems using the former blocks.

 ## Block models